Frankenstein (instrumental)

-"Frankenstein" is an instrumental track by the American rock band Edgar Winter Group that was featured in the 1972 album They Only Come Out at Night and additionally released as a single.
+"Frankenstein" is an instrumental track by the American rock band the Edgar Winter Group that was featured in the 1972 album They Only Come Out at Night and additionally released as a single.
+The piece was composed by Edgar Winter and the single produced by Rick Derringer.

 The song topped the US Billboard Hot 100 chart for one week in May 1973.
 Frankenstein sold over one million copies.
 It fared equally well in Canada reaching number 1 on the RPM 100 Top Singles Chart the following month.
 That same month, the song peaked at number 18 in the UK Singles Chart.
 The following month, the song peaked at number 10 in Mexico.
 The song also peaked at number 39 in West Germany, remaining on the chart for one week.
 The single was certified gold on June 19, 1973, by the RIAA.